 In a Unix environment (including Linux and Mac OS), a Racket file can be turned into an executable script using the shell's #! convention.
-The first two characters of the file must be d by a instead of #lang racket to produce scripts with a faster startup time.
+The first two characters of the file must be by a a file racket to produce scripts with a faster startup time.